-Sometimes your child must receive medical care very quickly.
-If any of the following symptoms happen, see your doctor immediately, go to the ER, or call an ambulance:
+Sometimes, kids with asthma need medical care very quickly.
+If any of these symptoms happen, see your doctor immediately, go to the ER, or call an ambulance:

 Planning can make trips to the ER less stressful for you and your child.
 Here are some tips to try:

-If you and your child take asthma seriously and work to manage it, you can lessen the chances that your child will need to go to the ER.
+Taking asthma seriously and working to manage it can make it less likely that your child will need to go to the ER.

 It's important to monitor your child's asthma using the written asthma action plan your doctor helps you create.
 This plan will outline day-to-day treatment, symptoms to watch for, and step-by-step instructions to follow during a flare-up.

 Many kids go to the ER simply because they didn't have their quick-relief medicines handy.
-Your child should have quick-relief medicine available at all times.
-This includes making sure to keep the medicines at school with the nurse, at sporting events, and while traveling.
+Your child should have this medicine available at all times, including at school, at sporting events, and while traveling.

-Reviewed by: Nicole A. Green, MD
+Reviewed by: Elana Pearl Ben-Joseph, MD